Coldcard/firmware/docs/mk4-security-model.md

 ## Trick PINs Implementation

->You pointed out this section would need more organization.
-The bulleted list summarizes all the mentions of Trick PIN options from the MP3s.
->
->The duress wallet info may need correction as I was unsure about the following quotes:
->
-> _"...Except now you can have quite a few different duress wallets.
-We support 3 and they're all based off of BIP-85 so they're 24-word seeds."_
->
-> _"And then there are the duress cases.
-It can implement a 24-word seed so a BIP-39 wallet same as regular COLDCARD mode.
-And it can also implement the Mark 3 and earlier duress wallets which were BIP-32 based._
->
-> _"So, there's 4 different ways to make a duress wallet, essentially.
-Because there's 3 different options.
-So, you can look at it as 3 duress wallets supported on Mark 4 versus 1 on previous generations."_

 Mk4 introduces a new concept called "Trick PINs".
 These PIN codes are any PIN other than the "True PIN", and the user configures them to perform different functions in many different ways.